France - Global health R&D

-France is the 5th-largest public funder of global health R&D; it has strong national research institutions
+France is the 6th-largest public funder of global health R&D; it has strong national research institutions

-The Ministry for Higher Education, Research and Innovation is the main public funder for France’s global health R&D. The Ministry of Foreign Affairs’ (MAE) contribution to global health R&D is limited to funding provided to the Drugs for Neglected Disease Initiative (DNDi; US$1 million in 2016) through the French Development Agency (AFD).
+The Ministry for Higher Education, Research, and Innovation is the main public funder for France’s global health R&D. The Ministry of Foreign Affairs’ (MAE) contribution to global health R&D is limited to funding provided to the Drugs for Neglected Disease Initiative (DNDi; US$1.2 million in 2017) through the French Development Agency (AFD).

-According to G-FINDER data, three institutions carry out or coordinate virtually all of France’s global health R&D funding (94% in 2016): the French National Institute of Health and Medical Research (INSERM; 55% or US$37 million), the Institut Pasteur (30% or US$20 million), and the French National Research Agency (ANR; 9% or US$6 million).
+According to G-FINDER data, three institutions carry out or coordinate the bulk of France’s global health R&D funding (93% in 2017): the French National Institute of Health and Medical Research (INSERM; 54% or US$36 million), the Institut Pasteur (29% or US$19 million), and the French National Research Agency (ANR; 10% or US$6 million).

 - The French National Research Agency coordinates and allocates public funding for R&D under the direction of the Ministry of Higher Education.
 However, it does not carry out any research itself.
-According to G-FINDER data, its global health R&D funding amounted to US$3 million in 2015, a third of which was allocated to the INSERM and the Institut Pasteur.
+According to G-FINDER data, its global health R&D funding amounted to US$6 million in 2017.
+Almost a quarter was allocated to INSERM and Institut Pasteur.
 Other recipients include universities and national research centers, such as the French National Center for Scientific research.
 Calls for tenders are published every year to determine which projects will be funded.

 Other key players in France’s global health R&D include: